llaine/benchmarks/README.md

 Tiny comparison between dlang using Vibe.d, nodejs using express and Ruby with Sinatra.

-My point here is to try to figure it out with

-The all three project do the same thing which is :

-- Connecting to postgresql, fetch rows from a table and display them as json through a HTTP Server.
+My point here is to do a benchmark on a real daily use case, such as loading n entries from a DB and showing them as JSON using a normal framework.
+By normal I mean something that is not too much low level.

 ## Sql dump